Mariner 2: Instruments

 The magnetometer was attached to the top of the mast below the omnidirectional antenna.
 Particle detectors were mounted halfway up the mast, along with the cosmic ray detector.
 The cosmic dust detector and solar plasma spectrometer were attached to the top edges of the spacecraft base.
 The microwave radiometer, the infrared radiometer and the radiometer reference horns were rigidly mounted to a 48 cm diameter parabolic radiometer antenna mounted near the bottom of the mast.
 All instruments were operated throughout the cruise and encounter modes except the radiometers, which were only used in the immediate vicinity of Venus.

 In addition to these scientific instruments, Mariner 2 had a data conditioning system (DCS) and a scientific power switching (SPS) unit.
 The DCS was a solid-state electronic system designed to gather information from the scientific instruments on board the spacecraft.
 It had four basic functions: analog-to-digital conversion, digital-to-digital conversion, sampling and instrument-calibration timing, and planetary acquisition.
 The SPS unit was designed to perform the following three functions: control of the application of AC power to appropriate portions of the science subsystem, application of power to the radiometers and removal of power from the cruise experiments during radiometer calibration periods, and control of the speed and direction of the radiometer scans.
 The DCS sent signals to the SPS unit to perform the latter two functions.

 Not included on any of the Mariner R spacecraft was a camera for visual photos.
 With payload space at a premium, project scientists considered a camera an unneeded luxury, unable to return useful scientific results.
-Carl Sagan, one of the Mariner R scientists, unsuccessfully fought for their inclusion, noting that not only might there be breaks in Venus' cloud layer, but "that cameras could also answer questions that we were way too dumb to even pose".
+Carl Sagan, one of the Mariner R scientists, unsuccessfully fought for their inclusion, noting that not only might there be breaks in Venus's cloud layer, but "that cameras could also answer questions that we were way too dumb to even pose".